tekkitak/MAL_To_Spotify/README.md

 ### Usage

-1. Run `flask setup` and accept request to overwrite .env
-2. In your .env replace the `EXAMPLE_ID`s and `EXAMPLE_SECRET`s with your own Spotify API and MAL API credentials
+1. copy example.env into .env (`cp example.env .env`)
+2. Replace all the necceseary values in your .env with editor of choice
+3. Execute `flask db-init` to initiate the database
-3. Run `flusk run` in your terminal to start the Flask application.
+4. Run `flask run` in your terminal to start the Flask application.
-4. Open your web browser and navigate to `http://localhost:5000`.
+5. Open your web browser and navigate to `http://localhost:5000`.

 ### Further information